Siphiwe Tshabalala

-Lawrence Siphiwe Tshabalala (/sᵻˈpiːweɪ ˌtʃæbəˈlɑːlə/; born 25 September 1984) is a South African former professional soccer player who played as a midfielder.
+Lawrence Siphiwe Tshabalala (/sᵻˈpiːweɪ ˌtʃæbəˈlɑːlə/ sih-PEE-way-_-CHAB-ə-LAH-lə; born 25 September 1984) is a South African former professional soccer player who played as a midfielder.

 He is considered to be one of the most well-known and decorated South African soccer players of his generation.
 He was the first player to make his international debut while still playing in the National First Division.
 At 90 caps, he is the second most capped player of the South African national team and played at three African Cup of Nations editions and the 2010 FIFA World Cup, at which he scored the opening goal of the tournament on 11 June 2010; the goal was nominated for the FIFA Puskás Award.

 Early life

 Tshabalala was born on 25 September 1984 in Phiri as the first born of two children to parents Isaac Tshabalala (born 1964) and Hadifele Rebecca (née Makhubu) (1965–2010).
 His younger sister is named Mpumi.
 He grew up and lived in a face brick house until he was 19, that was owned by his grandparents.
 He lived there with his cousins and sister.
 His father worked as a taxi driver.
 He attended secondary school at Seanamarena Secondary School in Phiri, Soweto.
 Tshabalala aspired to be a chartered accountant as a young boy.